tylpk1216/KoboPageTurner/README.md

 ForceWifiOn=true
 ```

+According to my test, if I used the "ForceWifiOn=true" setting, the Wi-Fi of Clara HD was always on even I turned off the Wi-Fi.
+I think this is not a good solution.

+I tried to modify the "ForceWifiOn=true" setting when the Web Server ran, and modified the "ForceWifiOn=false" setting when the Web Server exited.
+However, this flow was not usefull.
+My Wi-Fi could not work after turning on / turning off the switch button many times.
+This flow is not the solution too.

 ## Acknowledge
-Thanks to KoboCloud.
+Thanks to [KoboCloud](https://github.com/fsantini/KoboCloud).
 I got this idea from it.

 ## Licsnse
 MIT.